dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-lookout-for-work-android.md

 # required metadata

 title: Resolving threats found by Lookout for Work on Android | Microsoft Docs
-description: Learn how to fix a threat found by Lookout for Work on Android.
+description: Learn how to fix a threat found on an Android device by the Lookout for Work app.
 keywords:
 author: lenewsad

 ms.author: lanewsad
 manager: dougeby
-ms.date: 03/17/2017
+ms.date: 08/06/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune